 You can pick up an authentic kimono in Tokyo for ¥10,000 or under, if you rustle around the right places.
 And you should be able to snag a yukata, the kimono’s casual summer cousin, for even less.
 Here are some suggestions on where to look.

-Kimono stores in Tokyo
+Recommended kimono stores in Tokyo

 Note: Most decent kimono shops will help with fittings, which can be complicated, and offer suggestions about matching items.